 - Unpredictable and dangerous behavior – the drug can cause severe mood swings, and many people who enjoy the euphoric effects do not realize they will also experience severe anxiety, paranoia, and even panic attacks; the drug also has a tendency to cause users to become hostile and violent.

 - Psychosis – a temporary psychosis, including hallucinations/delusions and dangerous behavior, can take hold of those who abuse cocaine in the long-term; while this issue will often subside with treatment, it can resurface years later without warning.

 - Loss of one’s sense of smell and damage to the nasal septum

 - Chronic insomnia

-Also, according to the Center for Substance Abuse Research, a person can die from abusing just one large dose of cocaine, which may lead to cardiac arrest and then respiratory arrest.
+Further, a person can die from abusing just one large dose of cocaine, which may lead to cardiac arrest and then respiratory arrest.
 This makes cocaine one of the more dangerous drugs available, as its overuse can be deadly.

-One who uses cocaine frequently also puts themselves at risk of experiencing severe consequences of their risky behavior, including contracting HIV, hepatitis B and C, or other transmittable diseases through the sharing of needles or unsafe sex (NIDA).
+One who uses cocaine frequently also puts themselves at risk of experiencing severe consequences of their risky behavior, including contracting HIV, hepatitis B and C, or other transmittable diseases through the sharing of needles or unsafe sex.
 The use of cocaine, in any form, can lead to severe effects, not all of which are easy to––or even can be––reversed.

 Cocaine is one of the more addictive street drugs available today.
 Though it is only considered a Schedule II substance, it is hardly ever used medically, and those who abuse it almost always gain it from dangerous sources.
 However, many people who misuse cocaine do not care because, after becoming addicted, all that matters is obtaining more of the drug.